alisher-turubayev/alisher-turubayev/README.md

 - 🎮 Game design and development

 I graduated with:
 - B.Sc.
-(General) in Computer Science - Trent University, Peterborough, ON, Canada (2017 - 2021).
+(General) in Computer Science - Trent University - Peterborough, ON, Canada (2017 - 2021).

 I am currently learning:
-- M.Sc. in Digital Health - Hasso-Plattner Institute, Potsdam, Germany (2021 - 23).
+- M.Sc. in Digital Health - Hasso-Plattner Institute (HPI) - Potsdam, Germany (2021 - 23).

 I am currently working on:
 - Windows Presentation Foundation (WPF) launcher for Doki Doki Literature Club and DDLC Plus games, with the GUI like the DDLC Plus Desktop environment.